compute-io/argmin/README.md

 #### argmin( arr )

-Computes the minimum value of an `array` and returns the corresponding `array` indices.
+Computes the minimum value of a numeric `array` and returns the corresponding `array` indices.

 ``` javascript
 var data = [ 3, 2, 5, 2, 10 ];